bowman-lab/enspara/README.md

 ```bash
 pytest
 ```
+By default this runs without MPI.

-If you wish to skip the MPI tests, you can run:
+If you wish to explicitly skip the MPI tests, you can run:
 ```bash
 pytest -m 'not mpi'
 ```